catalyst-cloud/catalystcloud-docs/source/backups/automating.rst

 |

-You can then download a copy of the backup user's OpenStack RC file: see :ref:`source-rc-file`, which will provide the credential information for the following section.
+You can then download a copy of the backup user's OpenStack RC file: see :ref:`Catalyst Cloud CLI Configuration <cli-configuration>`, which will provide the credential information for the following section.

 ***************************
 Creating the backup scripts